 Stay Simple with Classic Disneyland Caramel Apples

 For traditionalists, you always have your plain caramel and caramel with peanut apples.
+It does not have to be fancy to taste good!
 If you are looking for a snack with fruit and protein to satisfy your appetite and sweet tooth, you can’t go wrong with a caramel and peanut apple.

 Where to Find Disneyland's Caramel Apples

 Where can you find these delicious treats?
 Five shops offer caramel apples.
-In Disneyland, you can find them at Pooh Corner and Candy Palace.
-In California Adventure, hop into Trolley Treats for apples and other homemade treats (some under $5) or Bing Bong's Sweet Stuff for some unique Pixar-themed apples and other treats.
+In Disneyland Park, you can find them at Pooh Corner and Candy Palace.
+In California Adventure Park, hop into Trolley Treats for apples and other homemade treats (some under $5) or Bing Bong's Sweet Stuff for some unique Pixar-themed apples and other treats.
 You can also find caramel apples in Downtown Disney at Marceline’s Confectionary.
-Tad and Lily love to watch the Candy Makers dipping and decorating Disneyland caramel apples and other tasty treats through the windows at Candy Palace, Trolley Treats and Marceline’s.
+Tad and Lily love to watch the Candy Makers dipping and decorating Disneyland caramel apples and other tasty treats through the windows at Pooh Corner, Candy Palace, Trolley Treats and Marceline’s.

 OK, so now I am salivating in anticipation of my next Disneyland caramel apple!
 I’ll leave you with these tips: Be sure to grab a knife when you buy your apple, because it makes sharing easier.
-Some of apples are complicated to eat — but definitely worth the effort.
-If you want to take your apple home instead of enjoying it in the park, purchase it as you leave, ask for a box and keep it refrigerated as best you can.
-Little splurges like indulging in a caramel apple make the trip for me, so I make it work for my budget.
+Some of apples are complicated to eat — but they are definitely worth the effort.
+You might want to take your apple home instead of enjoying it in the park.
+If so, purchase it as you leave, ask for a box and keep it refrigerated as best you can.
+Little splurges like indulging in a caramel apple make the trip for me.
+That's why I always make it work for my budget.